zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 Managed service:

-1. Automatically handles capacity provisioning, load balancing, scaling, application health monitoring, instance configuration...
+1. **Automatically handles capacity provisioning, load balancing, scaling,** application health monitoring, instance configuration...
 2. Just the application code is the responsibility of the developer.

 We still have full control over the configuration.

 =>Elastic Beanstalk environments have limited resources; for example, Elastic Beanstalk does not create a VPC for you.
 CloudFormation on the other hand is more of a low-level service that you can use to model the entirety of your AWS environment.
-In fact, Elastic Beanstalk uses CloudFormation under the hood to create resources.
+In fact, Elastic Beanstalk uses CloudFormation under the hood to create resources. =>Beanstalk 偏向**quickly deploy and manage applications**， 而CloudFormation偏向an easy way to create a **collection of related AWS resources** .

 ## 126 S3 Buckets and Objects